top of page

 We study distribution infrastructure, not storefronts.

-By analyzing real shipment pathways across regions, LegitMap identifies repeatable patterns in domestic induction, relabeling, and route consolidation that reduce traceability for brands and downstream stakeholders.
+By analyzing real-world distribution behavior across regions, LegitMap identifies repeatable patterns in domestic induction, relabeling, and route consolidation that reduce traceability for brands and downstream stakeholders.

 Our work supports: